Respiratory Therapist Visa Sponsorship Jobs in Florida

 Which visa types are most common for respiratory therapist roles in Florida?

-Respiratory therapy qualifies as a specialty occupation requiring at minimum a bachelor's degree, making H-1B the most common visa path.
+Respiratory therapy qualifies as a specialty occupation requiring at minimum a bachelor's degree, making H-1B visa the most common visa path.
 However, many Florida employers also sponsor through EB-3 (skilled worker) immigrant visa petitions, which suits candidates seeking permanent residence.
-Candidates from countries with qualifying trade agreements, such as Australia or Chile, may have access to E-3 or H-1B1 alternatives.
+Candidates from countries with qualifying trade agreements, such as Australia or Chile, may have access to E-3 visa or H-1B1 visa alternatives.
 Each employer's willingness to file varies, so confirming sponsorship capability early in the hiring process matters.

 Which cities in Florida have the most respiratory therapist sponsorship jobs?